Using HDL Optimized RS Encoder/Decoder Library Blocks

 Run the model using the following command:

 In the Logic Analyzer output the inputdata signal represents the input of the RS encoder block and this is the 36 byte message given in the IEEE 802.16 specification.
 The encoded data shows the output of the RS encoder block.
 Note that the IEEE 802.16 specification performs puncturing of the parity bytes and retains only the first four bytes of the 16 bytes.
-In this demo all 16 bytes of parity are used and the first four bytes of parity are 49, 31, 40, and BF, matching the IEEE 802.16 specification.
+In this example all 16 bytes of parity are used and the first four bytes of parity are 49, 31, 40, and BF, matching the IEEE 802.16 specification.

 The errdata signal represents the encoded data with noise added in the specified noise locations.
 These noise locations are marked with 1s in the inserterr signal.